 Incidentally, be forewarned, history illustrates the conflation of mass unemployment together with a far-right government, usually results in the introduction of conscription to soak up men destitute, out of work, and youth from street corners and mischief.
 Once conscription becomes an army it is put to good use, ‘calming’ dissent at home as much as to wars in far off lands.

-“Never trust a Tory” is a common slogan, and it is backed up with ample examples of their perfidiousness.
+“Never trust a Tory” is a commonly heard slogan, and it is backed up with ample examples of their perfidiousness.
 Back in the 1960s, Lord Douglas Home, Tory leader, promised Scotland Home Rule in return for a Tory majority.
 He got it, and promptly renounced Home Rule.

 If you vote Tory, you might well feel elevated for a time, that is, you, your family and your company business, but you will have enslaved your community if you gain a Tory MP.
 Scotland’s prosperity is the last thing on the mind of a dedicated Anglophile.